 This Psalter DPG employs that great prayer book of the church.
 In order to follow the structure in the Manual, it arranges the 150 psalms into two books, each book 72 days of prayer, organized according to six days a week for 12 weeks.
 The Psalter DPG can be used in conjunction with the Manual’s DPG, as an alternative to Scripture texts, topics and prayers found there.
 Or, it can stand alone to direct us in strategic prayer outreach.
 One advantage to using the Psalter DPG along with that found in the Manual is to include the training and various ideas of the Manual for moving toward others for the cause of the gospel.

 The Outreach Orientation of the Manual lays out the CHOP ministry approach in general and the tact of the Daily Prayer Guide in particular.
 Let me suggest some additional thoughts for using the psalms to guide you in daily prayer along the four sections of Drawing Near, Reaching Out, Enemy Profile and Mutual Support.
-These thoughts inform the prayer you will find in each day’s prayer guide.

 Drawing Near.
 What character traits of God are prominent in the psalm?
 By what names or titles is God called or addressed?
 How is that name or title or action especially meaningful in the context of the psalm?
-It is true that psalms often do have an identifiable context, some like Psalm 51 being the exception.
+It is true that psalms often do not have an identifiable context, some like Psalm 51 being the exception.
 Yet, that lack of context helps to make them songs for all seasons in what we face in life.
 Into those contexts, God speaks pastorally and relevantly.
 So as you hear God called, “Sovereign Lord,” ask yourself how that title finds special significance in what the psalmist (and you) is dealing with.
 Knowing that the Bible is redemptive revelation, how is Christ present in the psalms as its singer or its subject?
-Read the psalm with an ear to its divine Author and an eye to predicament of its human author, with an intention of response.
+Read the psalm with an ear to its divine Author and an eye to the predicament of its human author, with an intention of response.